macMikey/serverpod_toolbox/README.md

 Where 'project_name' is the name of your serverpod project

-## Next Version
-- Larger log output area
-- Always show the scrollbar in the log output area
-- Add checkbox - 'Clear the log on each new run?'
-- Popup errors when running commands that fail

 ## Contributing

-We welcome contributions to improve the Serverpod Toolbox!
+We welcome contributions to improve the toolbox!